Autotomy: Effectiveness and costs

 Caudal autotomy is present as an anti-predator tactic but is also present in species that have high rates of intraspecific competition and aggression.
 The Agama agama lizard fights by using its tail as a whip against other conspecifics.
 It can autotomize its tail but this is met with a social cost - tail loss decreases social standing and mating ability.
 For example, Uta stansburiana suffers reduced social status following caudal autotomy, while Iberolacerta monticola experiences reduced mating success.
 Among Coleonyx brevis, smaller eggs or no eggs at all are produced after the tail is lost.
 However, the regenerated tail in Agama agama takes on a new club-like shape providing the male with a better fighting weapon, such that autotomy and regeneration work together to increase the lizard's ability to survive and reproduce.
 There are also examples in which salamanders will attack the tails of conspecifics in order to establish social dominance and decrease the fitness of competitors.

-Despite this mechanism’s effectiveness, it is also very costly and is employed only after other defenses have failed.
+Despite this mechanism's effectiveness, it is costly, and is employed only after other defenses have failed.
 One cost is to the immune system: tail loss results in a weakened immune system which allows for mites and other harmful organisms to have a larger negative impact on individuals and reduce their health and lifespan.
 Since the tail plays a significant role in locomotion and energy storage of fat deposits, it is too valuable to be dropped haphazardly.
-Many species have evolved specific behaviors after autotomy, such as decreased activity, in order to compensate for negative consequences such as depleted energy resources.
+Many species have evolved specific behaviors after autotomy, such as decreased activity, to compensate for negative consequences such as depleted energy resources.
 Some such lizards, in which the tail is a major storage organ for accumulating reserves, will return to a dropped tail after the threat has passed, and will eat it to recover part of the sacrificed supplies.
 Conversely, some species have been observed to attack rivals and grab their tails, which they eat after their opponents flee.

 There are also adaptations that help mitigate the cost of autotomy, as seen in the highly toxic salamander, Bolitoglossa rostrata, in which the individual will delay autotomy until the predator moves its jaws up the tail or holds on for a long time, allowing the salamander to retain its tail when toxicity alone can ward off predators.
 Regeneration is one of the highest priorities after autotomy, in order to optimize locomotor performance and recoup reproductive fitness.
 While regenerating their tails, caudal autotomy is restored at an energetic cost that often hinders body growth or intraspecies interactions.